 - URL Inconsistency: Failure to identify your master URL can cause your website to compete against itself on search engines

-Since Google and other search engines still interpret pages via algorithms, details a human user would take for granted become imperative.
-The pages www.hvacwebmasters.com and hvacwebmasters.com represent a single page to website visitors, but to search engine crawlers, they are two different web pages with identical content.
+Since Google and other search engines still interpret pages via algorithms, details a human user takes for granted become imperative.
+The pages of https://www.hvacwebmasters.com and http://.www.hvacwebmasters.com represent a single page to website visitors, but to search engine crawlers, they are two different web pages with identical content.
 Denoting one of them as the “master copy” prevents URL complications, and allows search engines to accurately index your website.
 Call (800) 353-3409 for canonicalization for HVAC contractors.

 When URL’s should be Canonicalized

-- Expired Content: Obsolete service pages, can be tagged to newer and more appropriate page
+- Expired Content: Obsolete service pages, can be tagged to the newer and more appropriate page

-- Republishing: If you are republishing content on a new URL, it is important to canocolize it
+- Republishing: If you are republishing content on a new URL, it is important to canonicalize it

 Search Query Intent: Multiple pages commonly reached through one query, indicate a need to tag one or the other